akey098/infosec/project/README.md

 - Optional no-repeat mode (`--no-repeat`)
 - URL-safe mode (`--url-safe`)
 - Prefix and suffix support (not counted toward length)
-- Output formats: plain text, JSON, CSV
+- Export in json and csv
 - Entropy estimation (`--show-entropy`)
 - Ability to generate multiple passwords at once